On the Service Rate Region of Reed-Muller Codes: Reed--Muller Codes Preliminaries

 \section{Reed--Muller Codes Preliminaries}

-In this section, we introduce Reed--Muller (RM) codes, explore their relationship with Euclidean geometry, and discuss Reed decoding algorithms of message symbols.
-This will lay the foundation for characterizing message symbol recovery sets in the next section.
+In this section, we introduce Reed--Muller (RM) codes, explore their relationship with Euclidean geometry, and discuss the Reed decoding algorithm of message symbols.
+This will lay the foundation for characterizing message symbol recovery sets in Section~\ref{sec:recovery}.
+A table summarizing the important notation is provided at the end of the section.